tpelcm/ansible-magweg/roles/internal/myapp/README.md

     - Create MyApp data
     - Restore MyApp
     - Upgrade MyApp
-        - Create 0.1.1 database using 0.1.0 as a template
+        - Database upgrade
-        - Migrate / upgrade file system
+        - File system upgrade

 <!-- /MarkdownTOC -->
-## myapp Ansible role

 The role __myapp__ creates a simple app with a home directory and database.
 The app consists of three scripts that can be run as user __myapp__ to add, view and delete "data".